 He starts walking back along the path towards the road.
-Not even looking at me.
-“No, uncle Arno, I want to find some grass, and…”
+Not even looking back at me.
+“No, Uncle Arno, I want to find some grass, and…”

 Seems so ordinary.
 A square face, normally pale, now chalk-white in the moonlight.
 Above it, fine dark-brown hair, tousled, now a slash of black marker pen through darkness.
 His face is focused by a pair of large square-lensed spectacles – glittering, silver-framed, pre AR antiques – that disguise the pouchy eyes behind them, eyes that are normally amber, but now sparkle like shards of ice.

 “Agh, no man,” Arno insists.
 “You’re not going to start by giving me kak.
 I told you, ‘walk with me’.”

 Syblings Masthead by Paul du Preez

 Angel Wings by Sergei Tomakov on Pixabay https://pixabay.com/illustrations/angel-wings-fairy-isolated-4870050/

 Intro Music (on Podcast)

 Excerpt from Black, White and Blue by Paul du Preez

 Disclaimer, Copyright and Permissions

 Syblings the Syrial is a work of fiction.
 Names, characters, places, events, and incidents are the product of Paul du Preez’ imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.